- Remove tax-free equity from your house with an HSBC Retirement Mortgage

 May I need to pay a completion fee, valuation fee and transfer fee?

 Yes, depending on the type of mortgage you choose, you may be required to pay a completion fee, valuation fee and transfer fee.
-A completion fee is usually charged when your mortgage is approved and draws from your account to complete your home purchase.
+A completion fee is usually charged when your mortgage is approved and drawn from your account to complete your home purchase.
 A valuation fee covers the cost of having an independent valuer assess the value of your property.
 Lastly, a transfer fee is used to cover legal and administrative costs required for the transfer of ownership between parties.

 My financial standing means I cant service my existing interest only mortgage and I need to make some home improvements, can a retirement interest only mortgage broker help me?